 - Copycat products

 Fortunately, you can manage the risks for each category.
 You can manage your product risk by starting with a small production order.

 Doing more market research can help mitigate risks related to your customers.
 Lowering your financial risk may involve raising more money or adjusting your prices.

 As you build your team, you can hire experts to help mitigate other risks for your startup.
-While you can’t avoid copies, you can obtain a patent to protect yourself against other businesses who want to copy your idea.
+While you can’t avoid copies, you can obtain a patent to protect yourself against other businesses that want to copy your idea.

 Discipline Over Motivation